Cannabis Equipment Leases at 5% APR

 Funded in 3 days

 Having underwritten my fair share of equipment leases in the cannabis industry at HEF (I’m currently underwriting 3 cannabis equipment leases/leasebacks), and having reviewed hundreds of credit scenarios for equipment leasing for public companies with good sized market caps and privately held companies, I can say, with a high degree of certainty – what a bunch of BS.
 Now, I’m not here to bash the competition, but I am here to say that in the cannabis lending world, fantasies abound.
 And when borrowers buy into lending fantasies, they lose valuable time, and sometimes fees that were charged upfront disappear in the hands of the fantasy promoters.
-I know this because in many cases they wind up my doorstep, bruised and beaten, after months of being strung along by a broker only to find out it was a bust.
+I know this because in many cases they wind up at my doorstep, bruised and beaten, after months of being strung along by a broker only to find out it was a bust.

 Allow me to back up my criticism by analyzing these extraordinary claims for cannabis equipment leasing while setting more realistic expectations: